-Morningstar Multi-alternative Category: These funds offer investors exposure to several different alternative investment tactics.
+Morningstar Multialternative Category Average (US OE Multialternative): These funds offer investors exposure to several different alternative investment tactics.
 Funds in this category have a majority of their assets exposed to alternative strategies.
 An investor's exposure to different tactics may change slightly over time in response to market movements.
 Funds in this category include both funds with static allocations to alternative strategies and funds tactically allocating among alternative strategies and asset classes.
 The gross short exposure is greater than 20%.

-Morgan Stanley Capital International, Europe, Australasia, Far East Index (Net of Tax)(MSCI EAFE): An index in US dollars based on the share price of companies listed on stock exchanges in 20 developed countries outside of North America.
-This index is created by aggregating the 20 different country Indices, all of which are created separately and is considered to be generally representative of overseas stock markets.
+Morgan Stanley Capital International, Europe, Australasia, Far East Index (MSCI EAFE): An Index in US dollars based on the share price of companies listed on stock exchanges in 21 developed countries outside of North America.
+This

+Index is created by aggregating the 21 different country Indices, all of which are created separately.
+It is considered to be generally representative of overseas stock markets.